 On the left is Victorio (1825-1880), an Apache chief who led a guerrilla war against the United States and Mexico in the nineteenth century.
 On the right is Anna Pavlova (1881-1931) of Russia, who was one of the greatest classical ballerinas in history.

 What connections could these two people have to each other and to Fort Worth history?

 J. J. Byrne.
 Byrne was born in Ireland in 1842 and immigrated to New York as a child.
 As a Union soldier during the Civil War he was noted for his gallantry.
 On March 13, 1865 he was breveted to the rank of brigadier general for his conduct at the battles of Campti and Pleasant Hill and to the rank of major general for his conduct at the battles of Yellow Bayou and Moore’s Plantation.
 He was, the Fort Worth Democrat claimed, the youngest general in the Union army.

 Byrne was mustered out on May 31, 1866 at Victoria, Texas.
 After the war Byrne was appointed U.S. marshal for the eastern district of Texas.
+He also was spoken of as a candidate for Congress.
 Clip is from the 1868 Dallas Herald.